FOR IMMEDIATE RELEASE

 Young Harris College’s Annual Fall Fest Offers Family-Friendly Fun

-YOUNG HARRIS, Ga. – Young Harris College will present the annual Fall Fest Thursday, Oct.
-27, on the Young Harris College campus.
+YOUNG HARRIS, Ga. – Young Harris College will present the annual Fall Fest on Thursday, Oct.
+25, on the YHC campus.
 Activities are scheduled throughout the evening, beginning at 6:30 p.m.
 The event is open to the public and promises to be a fun-filled event for all ages.
-Fall Fest 2011 is co-sponsored by the Office of Campus Activities, Office of Residence Life and Office of Campus Recreation.
+Fall Fest 2012 is co-sponsored by the Office of Campus Activities, Office of Residence Life and Office of Campus Recreation.

 The College’s main plaza will be full of Halloween games, activities and treats, including candy apples, face painting, pumpkin decorating and a costume contest.
-Trick-or-treating will take place in Enotah Hall and Appleby Center residence halls, while the YHC Recreation and Fitness Center will be transformed into a frightfully fun haunted house.
+Trick-or-treating will take place in Enotah Hall and Appleby Center residence halls.

 Most activities are free, although some will have a small charge for participation.
 Proceeds from the priced events support the activities of the College’s student organizations.